Instead of

 Whether the new brothels are operated directly by the state or licensed private

-Timonium and Ocean City, if families object.
-Either way, they'd be much better
+out of Timonium and Ocean City, if families object.
+Either way, they'd be

-than gambling for solving Maryland's fiscal woes, and as the attention given to
+much better than gambling for solving Maryland's fiscal woes, and as the attention

-slots has shown, the only consideration that appears to matter is profit to the
+given to slots has shown, the only consideration that appears to matter is

 As the only state east of the Rocky Mountains offering this perennially popular

-per day.
-Surely Maryland, so much closer to the nation's population centers, can
+place per day.
+Surely Maryland, so much closer to the nation's population

 nearly every adult participates in sexual activity.

-desperation for its motivation, sexual desire is a staple part of human nature
+for its motivation, sexual desire is a staple part of human nature that persists

 Legal brothels would also provide a shot in the arm for many other businesses.